cockroachdb/docs/_includes/v19.1/orchestration/start-cockroachdb-helm-secure.md

     You can customize your deployment by passing additional [configuration parameters](https://github.com/helm/charts/tree/master/stable/cockroachdb#configuration) to `helm install` using the `--set key=value[,key=value]` flag.
 For a production cluster, you should consider modifying the `Storage` and `StorageClass` parameters.
 This chart defaults to 100 GiB of disk space per pod, but you may want more or less depending on your use case, and the default persistent volume `StorageClass` in your environment may not be what you want for a database (e.g., on GCE and Azure the default is not SSD).
     {{site.data.alerts.end}}

-4. As each pod is created, it issues a Certificate Signing Request, or CSR, to have the node's certificate signed by the Kubernetes CA. You must manually check and approve each node's certificates, at which point the CockroachDB node is started in the pod.
+4. As each pod is created, it issues a Certificate Signing Request, or CSR, to have the CockroachDB node's certificate signed by the Kubernetes CA. You must manually check and approve each node's certificate, at which point the CockroachDB node is started in the pod.

     1. Get the names of the `Pending` CSRs: